Michael Skakel Fast Facts

 December 30, 2016 - The Connecticut Supreme Court reinstates Skakel's 2002 murder conviction in a 4-3 decision, reversing the Appellate court's order for a new trial in 2013.
 The final version of the court's decision is released on May 8, 2017.

-January 6, 2017 - Skakel's attorneys file a motion to reconsider the ruling of the Connecticut Supreme Court and requesting a seven member court panel hear the motion to ensure a "full and fair determination."
+January 6, 2017 - Skakel's attorneys file a motion to reconsider the ruling of the Connecticut Supreme Court and requesting a seven-member court panel hear the motion to ensure a "full and fair determination."
 The argument raises an unprecedented issue, as the judge who authored the majority decision retired from the court and cannot participate in any future decisions.